 Philolaus believed in the mobility of the earth, and some even say that Aristarchus of Samos was of that opinion – Nicolaus Copernicus.

 However, as time went ahead, most of the work of Aristarchus was lost.
-In particular, some people even argue that maybe due to the influence of Aristotle and Ptolemy of course, he became the unsung hero.
+In particular, some people even argue that maybe due to the influence of Aristotle and Ptolemy of course, he became an unsung hero.

 Heliocentrism vs Geocentrism

 To give you a clear picture, I am mentioning some of the actual differences between the geocentric and heliocentric (Copernican system) theories.
 Let’s dive in.

 - According to the Copernican Model, Earth is moving around.
 While according to the geocentric theory, Earth is immovable i.e stationary.

 - In the Copernican Model, Earth and all the other planets revolve around the Sun.
 On the other hand, in the Earth-Centered Universe, Sun and all the planets revolve around the Earth

 - In both of the cosmological systems, planets revolve in Circular Motion around the central object.
 Not to mention, the circular motion of planets around the sun also became the sole reason for the demise of the Copernican system.

-- Copernican Model used the concept of Earth’s orbital motion to explain the retrograde motion of Planets.
+- Copernican Model used the concept of Earth’s orbital motion to explain the retrograde motion of the Planets.
 While, on the other hand, the Aristotelian-Ptolemaic Model used the concept of epicycles to explain the retrograde motion of the planets.

 Copernican Revolution: Coffin of Earth-Centered Universe